 Epic snowfall and sublime summers.

 Revelstoke has a true seasonal climate.
 If you have your heart set on a particular activity, make sure you plan accordingly.
-Our heavy winter snowfalls mean that our alpine trails are not accessible early in the summer season.
+Discover what to expect from our average snowfall, accessibility in the spring and early in the summer season, as well as what you can expect during our sunny months and beautiful crisp fall.

 Our winters are famed for snow.
 Expect average temperatures around -5 celcius in the valley bottom, although be prepared for occasional colder spells.
 Throughout most of the winter, snow will reach from mountain top to valley bottom.
 Typically the snow melts out from the valley bottom around mid-April.
 If you’re planning on visiting from late November to March, plan on doing snow based activities.